hippylib/hippylib.github.io/src/index.md

 - Scalable sampling of Gaussian random fields

-- Linearized Bayesian inversion with low rank-based representation of the posterior covariance
+- Linearized Bayesian inversion with low-rank based representation of the posterior covariance

 - Hessian informed MCMC algorithms to explore the posterior